robcarver17/pysystemtrade/docs/data.md

 The script should be reasonably self explanatory in terms of data pipelines, but it's worth briefly reviewing what it does:

-1. Get the roll calendars from `csv_roll_data_path` (which defaults to [this](/data/futures/roll_calendars_csv), so make sure you change it if you followed my advice to store your roll calendars somewhere else more temporary), which we have spent so much time and energy creating.
+1. Get the roll calendars from `csv_roll_data_path` (which defaults to [`/data/futures/roll_calendars_csv`](/data/futures/roll_calendars_csv), so make sure you change it if you followed my advice to store your roll calendars somewhere else more temporary), which we have spent so much time and energy creating.
 2. Get some closing prices for each individual future (we don't use OHLC data in the multiple and adjusted prices stage).
 3. Optionally but recommended: adjust the roll calendar so it aligns to the closing prices.
 This isn't strictly necessary if you've used method 1 above, deriving the calendar from individual futures contract prices.
 But it is if you've used methods 2 or 3, and strongly advisable if you've done any manual hacking of the roll calendar files.
 4. Add a 'phantom' roll a week in the future.
 Otherwise the data won't be complete up the present day.
 This will fix itself the first time you run the live production code to update prices, but some people find it annoying.
 5. Create the multiple prices; basically stitching together contract data for different roll periods.
-6. Depending on flags, write the multiple prices data to`csv_multiple_data_path` (which defaults to [this](/data/futures/multiple_prices_csv)) and / or to the database.
+6. Depending on flags, write the multiple prices data to`csv_multiple_data_path` (which defaults to [`/data/futures/multiple_prices_csv`](/data/futures/multiple_prices_csv)) and / or to the database.
 I like to write to both: the DB for production, CSV as a backup and sometimes I prefer to use that for backtesting.

 Step 5 can sometimes throw up warnings or outright errors if things don't look right.
 Sometimes you can live with these, sometimes you are better off trying to fix them by changing your roll calendar.
 99.9% of the time you will have had a problem with your roll calendar that you've ignored, so it's most likely because you haven't checked your roll calendar properly: make sure it's verified, monotonic, and adjusted to actual prices.

 ### Writing multiple prices from CSV to database

 The use case here is you are happy to use the shipped CSV data, even though it's probably out of date, but you want to use a database for backtesting.
 You don't want to try and find and upload individual futures prices, or create roll calendars.... the good news is you don't have to.
-Instead you can just use [this script](/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py) which will just copy from CSV (default ['shipping' directory](/data/futures/multiple_prices_csv)) to the database.
+Instead you can just use the script [`/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py`](/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py) which will just copy from CSV (default ['shipping' directory](/data/futures/multiple_prices_csv)) to the database.

 This will also copy adjusted prices, so you can now skip ahead to [creating FX data](#getting-and-storing-fx-data).